varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

 to a pointer.

-But there are a couple of places where we have used them because for "private" struct members, instead of unions.
+But there are a couple of places where we have used them for "private" struct members, instead of unions.

 Those become the first stumbling block::